sensu/sensu-docs/content/sensu-go/5.16/reference/agent.md

 With this initial event submitted to the agent API, you recorded in the Sensu backend that your script started.
 You also configured the dead man's switch so that you'll receive an alert if the job fails or runs for too long.
 Although it is possible for your script to handle errors gracefully and emit additional monitoring events, this approach allows you to worry less about handling every possible error case.
-The lack of additional events before the 7-hour period elapses results in an alert.
+A lack of additional events before the 7-hour period elapses results in an alert.

 If your backup script runs successfully, you can send an additional event without the TTL attribute, which removes the dead man's switch: